 My research is in computational vision, in particular how to integrate mechanisms for visual recognition and perceptual organization.
 I'm interested in how measuring the predictive power of different visual cues can provide general information-theoretic constraints on human visual processing.
 I also work on developing tools for biological image and shape analysis in order to measure morphology and spatial patterns of gene expression in developing animals.

-J. Yarkony, C. Fowlkes, "Planar Ultrametric Rounding for Image Segmentation", July 2015,
+J. Yarkony, C. Fowlkes, "Planar Ultrametrics for Image Segmentation", to appear,

 S. Wang, C. Fowlkes, "Learning Optimal Parameters for Multi-target Tracking",